williamahartman/Jamepad/README.md

 ## Building Jamepad
 1. Clone the repo on Linux.
 Run `./gradlew linuxNatives`
-2. The binaries for Windows are cross-compiled and so also need to be built on Linux.
+2. The binaries for Windows are cross-compiled and so also need to be built on Linux (or MacOS).
 Run `./gradlew windowsNatives`
 3. Clone the repo on a mac.
-Copy the files you just built (from the `libs` folder) to the mac .
+Copy the files you just built (from the `libs` folder) to the mac.
 4. On the mac, run `./gradlew OSXNatives`
 5. Run `./gradlew dist` to generate a .jar file with all the dependencies bundled.